dibakash/IITM-PDSA/week_2/lecture_1.md

   > after halving 10 more times, $10^6$ becomes $10^3$<br>
   > after halving 10 more times, $10^3$ becomes $1$

-$\therefore$ We'll require $10^9 \times 30$ computations with this approach which in terms of python will need $( 10^9 \times 30) / 10^7 = 3000 \space seconds = 50\space mins $.
+$\therefore$ We'll require $10^9 \times 30$ computations with this approach which in terms of python will need $( 10^9 \times 30) / 10^7 = 3000 \space seconds = 50\space mins$.
 This is a huge improvement (obviously as compared to 3200 years) and is just a work of around 1 hour to carry out the needed verification amongst a population of 1 billion.

 This is basically tells us about importance of running time of an algorithm.